-Information Other than the Standalone Financial Statements and Auditor's Report Thereon
+Information other than the Consolidated Financial Statements and Auditor's Report thereon

-The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Board's report including annexures to Board's report, but does not include the standalone financial statements and our auditor's report thereon.
+The Parent Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Board's report including annexures to the Board's report but does not include the consolidated financial statements and our auditor's report thereon.

-Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance opinion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance opinion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
 If, based on work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.